bartlomiejduda/OmegaT-Character-Limiter-Plugin/README.md

 There are also some extra features that can be configured using config menu:

-* Blocking OmegaT text area after reaching 100% of the character limit
+* Blocking OmegaT text area after reaching 100% of the character limit :no_entry_sign:
-* Playing audio sound after reaching 100% of the character limit
+* Playing audio sound after reaching 100% of the character limit :musical_note:

 ## Plugin installation and first use